ZolutionSoftware/Rezolver/README.md

 ## 2.0.0

-- `NetStandard2.0` is now the only TFM
+- `NetStandard2.0` is now the only TFM ([#78](https://github.com/ZolutionSoftware/Rezolver/issues/78))
 - Major performance improvements - up to 45% faster than before.
-- Scopes are now always present
+- Scopes are now always present ([#89](https://github.com/ZolutionSoftware/Rezolver/issues/89))
-  - But
+  - But, by default, the `Container` class won't support instance tracking or explicitly scoped registrations.
+You need to create a scope to do this, unless...
-  - `ScopedContainer` should still be used if you want a 'root' disposable scope (it will be used by default by Asp.Net Core)Major changes to key types:
+  - You use `ScopedContainer` instead, which creates its own 'root' disposable scope on creation.
+This will be used by default by Asp.Net Core)
-- Got rid of a whole bunch of interfaces in favour of concrete classes with non-virtual (where possible) methods:
+- Got rid of a whole bunch of interfaces in favour of concrete classes with non-virtual (where possible) methods ([#90](https://github.com/ZolutionSoftware/Rezolver/issues/90)):
   - `IResolveContext` -> `ResolveContext`
   - `IContainer` -> `Container`
   - `IContainerScope` -> `ContainerScope`